uiceds/project-triples/manuscript.md

   <strong>Figure 12:</strong> Correlation matrix created using CO2_Emitted per Hour as a dependent variable.
 </p>

+Because of the high correlation between Fuel_Consumption_Rate (liters/hour) and CO2_Emitted/Hour, the next thing we tried was to divide the original dependent variable, CO2_Emitted (US Ton), by Fuel_Consumption_Rate (liters/hour) and created a new dependent variable called CO2_Emissions/Fuel_Usage_Rate.
 We again checked the most important features, now using CO2_Emissions/Fuel_Usage_Rate as the dependent variable.
-It is clear to see that the most important feature is Total_Duration, so clearly Total_Duration and Fuel_Usage_Rate are variables that greatly affect the dependent variable.
+It is clear to see that the most important feature is Total_Duration, so clearly Total_Duration and Fuel_Usage_Rate are variables that greatly affect the emission of $CO_2$.
 <p align="center">
   <img src="images/Features_Fuel_Usage.png" alt="Features CO2_Emitted per Fuel Usage as a dependent variable" width="600px">
   <br>